shantanutomar/users-list-app/README.md

 # Users List Application

-This application has been developed using ReactJS/Redux & Typescript.
-It fetches the users from the API and lists down in a scrollable list.
+This application has been developed using ReactJS/Redux along with Typescript.

+The application starts with a Custom Loader being displayed for 3 seconds and once data is fetched for the users displays the users data in a scrollable list.

 In the initial fetch it fetches 6 users in a single page and once users scoll down fetches more users and display all of them.

 The app is running at -> https://users-list-app.netlify.com